iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 ##### Policy Administration Point

 **PAP** is used for managing updates to policies and determining which policies apply to what requests.
-The API expects callback functions to be registered as **Policy Storage Plugins**.
+The API expects callback functions to be registered as **PAP Plugins**.

 ##### Policy Enforcement Point